Acontplus-S-A-S/acontplus-libs/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Run linting and formatting: `npm run lint:all`
+4. Run linting and formatting: `pnpm run lint:all`
-5. Fix any issues: `npm run lint:fix` and `npm run format`
+5. Fix any issues: `pnpm run lint:fix` and `pnpm run format`
-6. Run tests: `npm run test`
+6. Run tests: `pnpm run test`
 7. Submit a pull request

 ### Development Workflow